RodriVale28/Bellabeat---Google-Capstone-Project/README.md

   * As expected, steps and distance are directly proportional, but the scatter plot also highlights variation in stride length among users.

-Consider promoting how Bellabeat can help users turn daily activity into meaningful insights.
-Encouraging **consistent** tracking of steps, calories, and distance may support healthier habits and weight management.
-Personalized alerts and visualizations could motivate users to stay active every day.
+Bellabeat could consider promoting how users can turn daily activity into meaningful insights.
+Encouraging consistent tracking of steps, calories, and distance may support healthier habits and weight management, while personalized alerts and visualizations could motivate users to stay active every day.

 ## Things to Consider
  * Some users may have lost or gained weight, but since not all tracked their activity, these results only reflect those who did.